OmarAmara/flask-estate-api/README.md

 Flask Real-Estate API to store user credentials/ search parameters to be utilized with React.js front-end and 3rd party API.
 For an example of a front end utilizing these routes, check out react-estate repo at https://github.com/OAmara/react-estate.

+Routes:

+All routes should be programmed starting with home page url, then followed by one of the following routes.
+JSON data must be sent to API routes.
+The API will respond with JSON as well.

 	— USER Routes —
 GET         /api/v1.0/users       -> Index — show all
 POST       /api/v1.0/users        -> Create — create a new User
 GET       (show user route) -> Not a route, show User by saving response from login into variable PUT      /api/v1.0/users/(id)     -> Update — edit/change/update User.
 (Not yet a route) DESTROY /api/v1.0/users/(id)      -> DESTROY User relatables and then DELETE User(not yet a route)